Sign up to the IETF Discussion List

 Please note that messages to the Secretariat regarding meeting issues that require the involvement of the Secretariat or IAD - IETF Administrative Director should be sent to email@example.com for quick resolution.

-Inappropriate postings to discussion lists include:
+Inappropriate postings to the IETF discussion list include:

 The current sergeants-at-arms are: